TJX Companies, Inc.

 Financial statements

 data from SEC XBRL filings.
 Values are as-reported; restatements supersede originals.
+Values reported in .

 OVERVIEW

 We are the leading off-price apparel and home fashions retailer in the U.S. and worldwide.
 Our mission is to deliver great value to our customers every day.
-We do this by selling a rapidly changing assortment of apparel, home fashions and other merchandise at prices generally 20% to 60% below full-price retailers’ (including department, specialty, and major online retailers) regular prices on comparable merchandise, every day through our stores and six e-commerce sites.
+We do this by selling a rapidly changing assortment of apparel, home fashions and other merchandise at prices generally 20% to 60% below full-price retailers’ (including department, specialty and major online retailers) regular prices on comparable merchandise, every day through our stores and six e-commerce sites.
 We operate over 5,200 stores through our four segments: in the U.S., Marmaxx (which operates TJ Maxx, Marshalls, tjmaxx.com and marshalls.com) and HomeGoods (which operates HomeGoods and Homesense); TJX Canada (which operates Winners, HomeSense and Marshalls in Canada); and TJX International (which operates TK Maxx, Homesense, tkmaxx.com, tkmaxx.de, and tkmaxx.at in Europe, and TK Maxx in Australia).
 In addition to our four segments, Sierra operates retail stores and sierra.com in the U.S. The results of Sierra are included in the Marmaxx segment.

 RESULTS OF OPERATIONS

-–Net sales increased 7% to $60.4 billion for fiscal 2026 versus $56.4 billion for fiscal 2025.
-As of January 31, 2026, both the number of stores in operation and the selling square footage increased approximately 3% compared to the end of fiscal 2025.
+Net sales increased 9% to $14.3 billion for the first quarter of fiscal 2027 versus last year’s first quarter sales of $13.1 billion.
+As of May 2, 2026, both the number of stores in operation and the selling square footage increased approximately 3% compared to the end of the first quarter of fiscal 2026.

-–Consolidated comp sales increased 5% in fiscal 2026.
-See Net Sales below for the definition of comp sales.
+Consolidated comp sales increased 6% for the first quarter of fiscal 2027.
+See Net Sales below for our definition of comp sales.

-–Pre-tax profit margin (the ratio of pre-tax income to net sales) for fiscal 2026 was 12.1%.
-This was a 0.6 percentage point increase compared to 11.5% for fiscal 2025.
+Pre-tax profit margin (the ratio of pre-tax income to net sales) for the first quarter of fiscal 2027 was 12.0%, a 1.7 percentage point increase compared with 10.3% in the first quarter of fiscal 2026.

-–Our cost of sales, including buying and occupancy costs, ratio for fiscal 2026 was 69.0%, a 0.4 percentage point decrease compared to 69.4% for fiscal 2025.
+Our cost of sales, including buying and occupancy costs, ratio for the first quarter of fiscal 2027 was 68.7%, a 1.8 percentage point decrease compared with 70.5% in the first quarter of fiscal 2026.

-–Our selling, general and administrative (“SG&A”) expense ratio for fiscal 2026 was 19.1%, a 0.3 percentage point decrease compared to 19.4% for fiscal 2025.
+Our selling, general and administrative (“SG&A”) expense ratio for the first quarter of fiscal 2027 was 19.5%, a 0.1 percentage point increase compared with 19.4% in the first quarter of fiscal 2026.

 Operating Results as a Percentage of Net Sales

-The following table sets forth our consolidated operating results as a percentage of net sales.
+The following table sets forth our consolidated operating results as a percentage of net sales:

-| Cost of sales, including buying and occupancy costs | 69.0 | 69.4 | ||||||||||
+Cost of sales, including buying and occupancy costs68.7 70.5

-| Selling, general and administrative expenses | 19.1 | 19.4 | ||||||||||
+Selling, general and administrative expenses19.5 19.4

 *Figures may not foot due to rounding.